Siegrift/tsfunct/README.md

 console.log(num); // undefined!
 ```

-Other limitation is typescript path autocompletion, which I
+Other limitation is typescript path autocompletion, which I reported and is tracked in
-[reported](https://github.com/microsoft/TypeScript/issues/31630) and will be fixed in the future.
+[this issue](https://github.com/microsoft/TypeScript/issues/31630) and will be fixed in the future.

 ## Issues